This Galaxy S20 features wish list is doomed, but I don't care

 - Qualcomm Snapdragon 865 processor

-Discuss: Galaxy S20's rumored specs seem awesome.
+Discuss: Galaxy S20's rumored specs seem great.
 Here's what else I want from Samsung's new phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.